reykjalin/reykjalin/README.md

 -->

 - Currently working for [Automattic](https://automattic.com) on WooPayments and WooPay.
 - My personal repositories are all on [Sourcehut](https://git.sr.ht), so look there for my [newer projects](https://www.thorlaksson.com/projects).
+Some repositories are mirrored here.